rhfdn/SummaRuNNer/README.md

  * Run `train_SIMPLE_CNN_RNN_rel_pos_only.ipynb` to train a SIMPLE_CNN_RNN that uses only the relative position to predict.
  * ...

 To find out what these notebooks are for, just look at the file name.
+The `pt` files are located in `./checkpoints`, each training result is stored in a different sub directory.

 ## Result
 | model | ROUGE-1 | ROUGE-2 | ROUGE-L | Accuracy |